Installing PINN on your Raspberry Pi

 - Plug your SD card into your computer.

-- Open etcher, choose the PINN image file and flash it to your SD card.
+- Copy the extracted files to your SD card.

 - Plug in the SD card, HDMI cable and power supply to your Raspberry Pi.